bienheureuseuwineza/NeuralNetworksGraph/README.md

 **Project Overview:**
-The Neural Network Visualization project aims to provide a user-friendly interface for visualizing neural networks.
-Developed by Blaise Mugisha and Uwineza Bienheureuse, this project utilizes various technologies such as ZK, JavaScript, and D3.js for the frontend visualization, along with Spring Core, Hibernate, and Maven for backend functionalities.
+The Neural Network Visualization project aims to provide a user-friendly interface for visualizing neural networks.This project utilizes various technologies such as ZK, JavaScript, and D3.js for the frontend visualization, along with Spring Core, Hibernate, and Maven for backend functionalities.

 **Project Features:**